• Chaperoned — $450 + airfare

 | K-Everything | 6 Days | 14–18 | $1,999 + Airfare | 0 | K-pop & K-beauty focused spring break |

-Students travel with trained local staff based in Seoul.
+Students travel with trained local staff in each country on the route.
 South Korea ranks as one of the safest countries globally, with low violent crime and efficient public transit.
-Rustic Pathways provides 24/7 emergency support, vetted medical partners, and safe housing in Mapo-gu.
+Rustic Pathways provides 24/7 emergency support, a clinic list for every program location with Yonsei Severance Hospital in Seoul as the primary hospital for serious cases, and a supervised guesthouse in Hapjeong.

-Navigating Seoul’s subway, ordering food in Korean, and managing daily routines builds practical self-reliance.
+Navigating Seoul’s subway, ordering at markets and street stalls, and managing daily routines builds practical self-reliance.
 Students learn to adapt quickly and make decisions with clarity in unfamiliar settings.

-Through etiquette practice, basic language use, and time with local staff, students observe how culture shapes communication and expectation.
+Through etiquette practice and time with local Program Leaders, students observe how culture shapes communication and expectation.
 These experiences strengthen awareness of how social norms operate in daily life.

 K-pop choreography, youth fashion, and photography provide structured avenues for creative expression.
 Students gain confidence by working with movement, style, and media in guided settings.

 Yes.
 South Korea is one of the world’s safest countries, with low violent crime and highly monitored public transit.
-Teen programs are supported by bilingual staff, vetted accommodations, and a 6:1 supervision ratio, providing a secure, walkable home base in Seoul’s residential neighborhoods.
+Teen programs are supported by bilingual staff, vetted accommodations, and a median of one staff member for every 4.37 students (maximum 7:1).
+Students stay in a home base in a secure, walkable residential neighborhood in Seoul.

 South Korea is an ideal destination for first-time teen travelers.
 Seoul is extremely safe, has world-class public transit, and common English signage.
 Programs like K-Everything are beginner-friendly, structured for confidence-building, and supported by local staff who guide students through every step.